Richard Lucas September 2017

 Putting time management into practice means developing habits – this takes time, according to Piotr Nabielec, 30 days, in his book, Effective Multitasking, which I also recommend.

-My father JR Lucas of Merton College Oxford always had with him a notebook – he called it his “tiny mind” into which important things were written.
+My father JR Lucas of Merton College Oxford University always had with him a notebook – he called it his “tiny mind” – into which important things were written.

 Tough fun fact

-If you want a rough and ready check on how someone is dealing with their tasks and responsibilities, ask to see their diary. while a full diary does not necessarily mean someone is productive, an empty diary raises questions.
-I know of a senior manager who was fired because a diary inspection by his boss revealed that he was lying about what he was doing, making himself inaccessible to those who reported to him, and not using blocked off time to work on key priorities.
+If you want a rough and ready check on how someone is dealing with their tasks and responsibilities, ask to see their diary.
+While a full diary does not necessarily mean someone is productive, an empty diary raises questions.
+I know of a senior manager who was fired because a diary inspection by his boss (and my business partner) revealed that he was lying about what he was doing, making himself inaccessible to those who reported to him, and not using blocked off time to work on key priorities.
 Get your diary into shape!